-If there is plenty of food and shelter, Roof Rats will gladly live in close proximity to humans, particularly in attics, ceilings and wall areas.
-Roof rats enjoy inhabiting upper areas of buildings or homes, often gnawing on wires found there, causing fires, outages and production down-time.
+If there is plenty of food and shelter, Roof Rats will gladly live in close proximity to humans, particularly in attics, ceilings, or wall areas.
+Roof Rats inhabiting upper areas of buildings or homes often gnaw on wires found there, possibly leading to fires, outages, and production down-time.

-Below is information on rat repellent, traps and rodenticides.
+Below is information on rat repellents and traps.
 We also offer some prevention tips that will help keep your rodent population from increasing.
 Rodent proofing your home is the best natural rat repellent.

 These mechanical traps provide a quick solution to a rodent control problem and can be used many times.
 One advantage of rat traps is the ability to "recover" the rat to confirm its elimination.

 The most important technique for effective trapping is good trap placement in areas of high rodent activity.
 The most common trapping mistake is using too few traps.